gonzalocarreteroh/CloudAI/AImodel/README.md

+mnist_cnn.pth contains a Convolutional Neural Network we trained on the mnist dataset to classify images of digits.

+To run the model part of the project:

 Start an EC2 instance in AWS (different than the one used for the webapp).
 We used an EC2 Ubuntu t3.large instance with 30GB of disk storage.
 Modify the security group inbound rules to allow TCP traffic from any IP.

 Connect to the instance through SSH.
 Follow the instructions in the instruction_to_setup_ec2.txt file found in this repository to install the necessary requirements.